diego-fernandez-santos/wdio-shadow/README.md

-Example of how to handle shadow DOM elements with webdriverio.
+Examples of how to handle shadow DOM elements with webdriverio.

 To run the example launch the following commands:

 ```
 npm i
+node test1.js
-node index.js
+node test2.js
 ```